seanking/companion-objects/README.md

 var car = Car.CarFactory.create();
 ```

-Some JVM libraries (e.g., JUnit) depend on static methods.
-To support these libraries Kotlin has an `@JvmStatic`
+It is common for Java libraries (e.g., JUnit) to depend on static methods.
+To support these libraries Kotlin has an
-annotation.
-The `@JvmStatic` annotation instructs the Kotlin compiler to generate real static fields and methods.
+`@JvmStatic` annotation.
+The `@JvmStatic` annotation instructs the Kotlin compiler to generate real static fields and
+methods.

 ```kotlin
 class Dog(val breed: String) {